RoyalHaskoningDHV/sam/CONTRIBUTING.md

 ## Testing

-Unit tests are ran automatically by devops during a PR.
-To do this, first install the dependencies
+All Pull Requests must pass unit tests.
+To test this locally, first install the dependencies

 ```
 lang=bash